R3dy/TerminalAF/README.md

 * [NvChad](https://nvchad.com/), or whatever Neovim setup you prefer
 * A [Nerd Font](https://www.nerdfonts.com/font-downloads), I use SauceCodePro

-You're also gonna need about 15 minutes to follow the preceeding setup guide because I'm just not cool enough to make a one-liner :(
+You're also gonna need about 15 minutes to follow this setup guide because I'm just not cool enough to make a one-liner :(

 # OSX setup
 The image above was taken on a Mac, you should be able to produce something near identical using these instructions.